OnceIwasinHR/EmailNotificatios_py/README.md

 If error event ID was generated, then it will send email using SMTP (must be predefined in the .py file) to the email addresse given in the .py file.

-# Solution was produced for legacy application and newer applicatio may not require this.
+# Solution was produced for legacy application and newer application may not require this type of solution